 Saturday’s activities will begin in the Education Business Hall, marked EBH on the campus map.
 No parking permit is required to park on campus on weekends.

-Participants arriving on campus should check in at Noble Hall on Friday or EBH Hall on Saturday.
+Participants arriving at campus should check in at Noble Hall on Friday or EBH Hall on Saturday.

 For questions, email Laura Scull